awesomelemonade/Evolution/Getting Started.md

 Categories
 * New: Items that have not been seen yet.
-* Ideas: Items that have been seen (and color labeled)
+* Prioritized: Items that have been seen (and color labeled)
 * Selected for Dev: Items that are prioritized to be done in the near future
 * In Progress: Items that someone is working on
 * Completed: Items that are completed